Medicare Part D Coverage in Massachusetts

 - Initial Enrollment Period for Part D: This period occurs when a beneficiary first becomes eligible for Medicare benefits, either by turning 65 or through a disability.
 It typically coincides with your Initial Enrollment Period (IEP) for Part B, starting three months prior to the month you turn 65, including your birthday month, and ending three months later.
 For beneficiaries qualifying for Medicare because of a disability, their IEP for Part D starts three months prior to the 25th month of receiving Social Security or Railroad Retirement Board benefits, includes the 25th month, and ends three months afterward.

-- Annual Election Period: This period occurs every year from October 15 to December 7.
-Throughout the Annual Election Period (AEP), beneficiaries may enroll in or change their prescription drug coverage.
+- Annual Election Period (AEP): This period occurs every year from October 15 to December 7.
+Throughout the Annual Election Period, also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, beneficiaries may enroll in or change their prescription drug coverage.
 This includes enrolling in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time, switching plans, or disenrolling from a Medicare plan.

-- Medicare Advantage Disenrollment Period: From January 1 to February 14, Medicare beneficiaries may choose to disenroll from their Medicare Advantage plan and return to Original Medicare.
-If you choose, you can also use this time to enroll in a stand-alone Medicare Prescription Drug Plan, but these are the only two types of changes you can make during this period.
+- Medicare Advantage Open Enrollment Period (OEP): From January 1 to March 31, you may have a couple of coverage choices.
+You may choose to disenroll from your Medicare Advantage plan and return to Original Medicare.
+You can then use this OEP to enroll in a stand-alone Medicare Prescription Drug Plan.
+Or, you can switch from one Medicare Advantage plan to another.

 - Special Election Period: Beneficiaries with certain qualifying situations, such as a change in address, may make changes to their Medicare prescription drug coverage outside of the regular periods through a Special Election Period.